 When text message was initially adopted by the business community it was primarily used in the form of text message marketing software.
 However, since then we have seen the versatility of text message as companies have used it across hundreds of verticals and across a wide range of teams.

 If quick, real-time communication with high engagement is critical for your business then you should definitely consider business text messaging.

 If you’re looking for a cost-effective way to communicate with your customer base then you should seriously consider adding text messages to your communications strategy.
-Whether your a mobile marketer, a customer support specialist, or a sales professional, adding text message as a communication channel is going to improve your efficiency.
+Whether you are a mobile marketer, a customer support specialist, or a sales professional, adding text messages as a communication channel is going to improve your efficiency.